Interplay of Anderson localization and quench dynamics: INTRODUCTION

-Our main results concern the richer problem of the fluctuations of real-space density in our system.
+Our main results concern the problem of the fluctuations of real-space density in our system.
 With regards to feasibility of measurement, once again, in cold atomic systems, new \textit{in situ} imaging techniques provide direct experimental access to the real-space density, giving a complementary picture to the time-of-flight measurements~\cite{Esteve2006,Gemelke2009,Muller2010,Bakr2010,Sherson2010}.
 Fluctuation phenomena are of particular interest in disordered systems as they stem from multiple sources.
-As argued in Ref. ~\onlinecite{Ziraldo2012}, the presence of disorder in the final Hamiltonian can prevent the relaxation of the system to a steady state in the type of systems considered here, resulting in \textit{persistent temporal fluctuations of various observables even in the thermodynamic limit}.
-Here we perform a quantitative analysis of the temporal fluctuations of local density and show that, quite surprisingly, they have a \textit{nonmonotnic} dependence on the strength of disorder.
-At very high strength of disorder, these fluctuations begin to decrease due to the competing effects of disorder.
-This leads to observable equilibration in the limit of infinite disorder.
+As argued in Ref. ~\cite{Ziraldo2012}, the presence of disorder in the final Hamiltonian can prevent the relaxation of the system to a steady state in the type of systems considered here, resulting in \textit{persistent temporal fluctuations of various observables}.
+Here we perform a quantitative analysis of the temporal fluctuations of local density and show that they have a \textit{nonmonotnic} dependence on the strength of disorder~\footnote{Nonmonotonic dependence on the strength of disorder has also been observed in the noise magnitude of equilibrium disordered systems~\cite{Cohen1992}} .